arnavsshah/DocuSync/README.md

 ```
 USERNAME = "<username>"
 PASSWORD = "<password>"
+OPENAI_API_KEY = "<api_key>"
 ```

 Register and create a database on MonogoDB Atlas.
-For this project, the name of the database is 'docusync' and the names of the collections are 'ques_ans' & 'suggestions'
+For this project, the name of the database is 'docusync' and the name of the collection is 'suggestions'

 To run the backend server
 ```